 UNITED CONGREGATIONAL CHURCH

 Newport Congregational Church is the only surviving comprehensive architectural interior by John LaFarge.
-In the 1880s, the congregation retained LaFarge to redecorate its interior.
-LaFarge had recently completed work on Trinity Church, Boston, and sought to provide a more elaborate interior than he was able to in Boston.
-He produced twenty stained glass windows and a series of murals, which represent the only fully integrated ecclesiastical interior he produced.
+In the 1880s, the congregation hired LaFarge to redecorate the interior.
+LaFarge had recently completed work on Trinity Church, Boston, and hoped to create a more elaborate interior than he was able to in Boston.
+He created twenty stained glass windows and a number of murals, the only fully integrated ecclesiastical interior he produced.

 The Wanton-Lyman-Hazard House is the oldest surviving house in Newport.
-Originally it was built with a single room on each side of a central chimney.
-It was a full two stories with a garret.
-Sometime before 1725, a lean-to kitchen was built at the northeast end of the house.
-When Martin Howard bought the house he installed fine paneling and handsome moldings.
-These changes were in keeping with the high-style, genteel taste that was so important to refined Newporters during this period and identified Howard as person of social standing.
-The Lyman family, which needed more room as it grew to include thirteen children, added a large two-story addition to the rear of the house about 1785.
+It was originally built with a single room on each side of a central chimney.
+Sometime before 1725, a kitchen was built at the northeast end of the house.
+When Martin Howard bought the house he installed fine paneling and handsome moldings, all in keeping with the high-style taste that was of utmost important to refined Newporters during this time, ultimately defining Howard as a person of social standing.
+The Lyman family, which needed more room as it grew to include thirteen children, added a large two-story addition to the rear of the house around 1785.